The Comprehensive Guide to Spain - Click HERE for the Complete Menu

 Spain's long history is reflected in it's prehistoric cave paintings, Moorish palaces, ancient castles, Roman ruins, a large selection of Gothic and Renaissance cathedrals, as well as some very distinctive modern architecture.
 Many come in the category of 'must see' for the many tourists, and most are well worth the visit.

 The Spain we know today was originally created from a number of separate kingdoms.
-These 'regions' still remain diverse in their language, culture, cuisine and art.
+These 'Provinces' still remain diverse in their language, culture, cuisine and art.
 They include: Andalucia, Aragon, Asturias, Basque Country, Cantabria, Castilla La Mancha, Castilla Leon, Catalonia, Extremadura, Galicia, La Rioja, Madrid, Murcia, Navarra and Valencia.
-Some of these regions have their own languages in addition to using basic Spanish, with Catalonia, Basque, Balearic and the Canary Islands being examples.
+Most of these Provinces are divided up into smaller area, usually based around a city or large town and Regions.
+Expect to get the two terms muddled up depending where you are.
+Some have their own languages in addition to using basic Spanish, with Catalonia, Basque, Balearic and the Canary Islands being classic examples.
 Even within all these languages you will find a large selection of local variations, which can make it very difficult as a foreigner to get to grips with.
 For ease we refer to these areas as regions, whereas the Spanish split them up as Regions, Provinces and Autonomous communities.
-This can at times get confusing.
+This can get confusing to any foreigner.

 Although not always in the news, there are beautiful quiet beaches along most of the Spanish long coastline - the quietest ones you have to hunt for, but if you prefer extremely developed resorts, there are plenty of crowded beaches during the height of the tourist season on the well-known Costa's, such as Costa Brava, Costa Blanca, Costa de la Luz and Costa del Sol.
 These busy beaches have plenty of cafes and restaurants where you can dine and drink, while for the quieter beaches you will probably need to take a packed lunch, and need a car to get to them.

 Dress wear on beaches varies considerably.
 The busy beaches will mostly be normal swim wear, others may be topless, and the quieter beaches often having a nudist element.
-(Incidentally, Spain does not have a law banning nudism, but that does not mean the Spanish people appreciate seeing people naked.
-The only proviso is it must not be for sexual reasons.
-Walking nude down a high street may not be a good idea, and if you arrive at a beach, simply follow what the others are doing.
-The chances are that you will get more wrath from a mother with children, than from a policeman).
+If you arrive at a beach, simply follow what the others are doing.

 Unique and historic architecture can be found throughout Spain, and especially in Cordoba, Salamanca, Granada, Toledo and Madrid.
 For the more modern, the visionary architecture of Antoni Gaudi and the Picasso museum are in Barcelona and Malaga, while Madrid is home to Spain's top three art museums.